 Music Therapy

-Sometimes kids and teens don’t always have the words for what they’re going through.
-Music therapy gives them a safe, creative way to express themselves, process their experiences, and discover healthy ways to cope, all through music.
+Sometimes kids and teens don't have the words for what they're going through.
+Music therapy gives them a safe, creative way to express themselves, process their experiences, and find healthy ways to cope, all through music.

 When Music Therapy Might help